 However, there are usually several possible colors that would work in any given situation, and picking any one of the color choice “finalists” would give a pleasing result.
 Last year I had a client take two months to select a paint color.
 Two months!!
 That was grueling.
 I lost track of the number of samples we put up for her.
 Ultimately I felt like I lost my mind, my money and the client.
 A valuable lesson.
 (Limiting choices and being less indulgent, ironically, would’ve helped.)
 So help us to help you.
 If color or design is not your thing, admit it and let a professional guide you.
 We want your house to be fabulous just as much as you do.
 After all, you are our best form of advertising.

 Knowing whether you have the style and decisiveness to select a color, or whether this choice is best left to others, is actually the first (and least discussed) step in choosing color.
 A good interior designer or color consultant will always work within the parameters of your own taste, and all color choices are subject to your final approval, of course.
-But this is one of those things that often just needs to be delegated.
+You can read more about how a color consultant can save your project here.
+This is one of those things that often just needs to be delegated.
 Trust me, it’lll make your design process much more productive and enjoyable!

 PS: For those of you who love color and design and (ahem) “have taste”, Lisa recommends the excellent blog written by Vancouver-based color cunsultant Maria Killam.
 (Lisa got her color consultant training from Maria.)
-She says you could spend days reading her archives!
-Visit her site here.
+She says you could spend days reading her archives.
 Have fun! -Peter